Aranos Reformed Church

 The Aranos Reformed Church was a congregation of the Reformed Churches in South Africa (GKSA) in Aranos in eastern Namibia.
 It left the denomination in 2016.
 With 16 confirmed and five baptized members at the end of 2014, it was the second smallest Reformed Church in Namibia, after the Karasburg Reformed Church, which had 12 confirmed and two baptized members.
 In 2015, the Aranos congregation grew to 19 confirmed and six baptized members.

-Background

-From late in the 19th century, when the Mariental Dutch Reformed Church (NGK) (then Gibeon) was founded, until 1930, the church council only recognized five congregations in South West Africa, in which the Dutch Reformed Church in South Africa (NGK) was the only one of the three Afrikaner churches that was active.
-In 1930, three churches of the GKSA were formed in quick succession, namely in Gobabis, Outjo, and Aranos, after 1,922 Afrikaners left over from the Dorsland Trek were repatriated from Angola in 1929.
-The Dorsland Trekkers were mainly affiliated with the GKSA, though there were some members of the Dutch Reformed Church in South Africa (NHK), who founded the first NHK denominations in Namibia in 1937, namely Gobabis (July 31), Otjiwarongo (August 21), and Grootfontein (September 4).
-Due to this migration, the NHK church in Gobabis is older than the NGK church there.
-The GKSA church in Aranos, however, is 22 years older than its NGK counterpart.

 Foundation

 Near South West Africa, there were GKSA congregations in Humpata and Que, which were disbanded in 1928 over the aforementioned exodus of Angolan Afrikaners.
 Those members of the Aranos church who did not come from Angola came northward from the Union of South Africa.
 The first services were held June 20, 1930, in Kemel farm.
 On June 21, a service was held at Kema farm, beginning the Gibeon Reformed Church.
 Services were held on the Omrah farm until June 20, 1959, when the church building finally opened along with the first Classis in South West Africa.
 From 1940 to 1959, the congregation was also known as the Omrah Reformed Church.